 Context and Benefits

-SAFE (Standard Archive Format for Europe) is an Earth Observation data archiving format standardized through the efforts of several European national, institutional and industrial space stakeholders.
-It aims at covering the role of OAIS AIP.
+SAFE (Standard Archive Format for Europe, see “Standard Archive Format for Europe - Control Book - Volume 1 - Core Specifications - PGSI-GSEG-EOPG-FS-05-0001- v2.2.1”, will be available at http://earth.esa.int/SAFE/) is an Earth Observation data archiving format standardized through the efforts of several European national, institutional and industrial space stakeholders.
+It provides a specification for the organization and content of an OAIS compatible Archival Information Package (AIP).

 The ESA-SAFE use case is based on data and documentation provided by ESA (European Space Agency).
-These data are ERS (European Remote Sensing Satellite) SAR (Synthetic Aperture Radar) samples and subset provided for the scope of this test case.
+These data are samples and subset from the European Remote Sensing Satellite (ERS) Synthetic Aperture Radar (SAR), and tailored for the scope of this test case.

-In the context of this use case, SAFE 2.0 Packages are wrapped inside SIPs for submission into an Archive.
-The approach followed in this tutorial intends to show the possibility of:
+In this use case, SAFE 2.0 Packages are wrapped inside SIPs for submission to an Archive.
+This tutorial illustrates the possibility of:

 Detailing the contents of the SAFE packages or not (packages seen as black boxes),